MAT Programs in Tennessee

 Acamprosate

 Before someone can take this medication, they must have abstained from drinking for at least five days.
 Taken in pill form, Acamprosate works to prevent cravings and support long-term sobriety.
-However, it does not work if someone continues to drink heavily while using it, or is currently abusing prescription medications.
-How long a person needs to take this medication will be determined by their doctor.
+However, it does not work if someone continues to drink while using it or is currently abusing prescription medications.
+Their doctor will determine how long a person needs to take this medication.

 Naltrexone